-Countless women suffer from urinary incontinence as a result of a variety of factors.
-However, few women like to talk about it.
-Luckily, vConfidence Certified Doctors in Glendale and Surprise, AZ, are vaginal health experts who can offer you many different laser-based treatment options so that you can finally say goodbye to urinary incontinence for good.
+Countless women suffer from urinary incontinence as a result of different factors, unfortunately very ew women are willing to talk about it.
+Luckily, vConfidence Certified Doctors in Glendale and Surprise, AZ, are vaginal health experts who can offer different options laser-based treatments that will finally allow you to say goodbye to urinary incontinence for good!

 What is Urinary Incontinence?

-Women can finally have control over their lives once again through a variety of procedures offered by vConfidence Certified Doctors that address the underlying issue.
+Women can take control over their lives once again through a variety of procedures offered by vConfidence Certified Doctors that address the underlying issue of urinary incontinence.
 Urinary incontinence can affect women between the ages of 20 and 40 who have recently had a traditional vaginal birth.
-After both pregnancy and menopause, estrogen levels are reduced which can cause incontinence as well.
-Estrogen levels can also decrease as the result of treatment for cancer, trauma, age or genetic factors.
+After both pregnancy and menopause, estrogen levels are reduced which can also cause incontinence.
+Estrogen levels can also decrease as the result of cancer treatment, trauma, age or a variety of genetic factors.

 When estrogen levels decrease, the body’s ability to regenerate muscle tissue decreases as well.
 This can lead to a deficiency in the bladder and urinary tract function.
-Urinary incontinence is caused by reduced collagen production that leads to vaginal atrophy.
-As estrogen levels drop off, the body produces less hyaluronic acid that is necessary for collagen production.
+Urinary incontinence is caused by reduced collagen production which can lead to vaginal atrophy.
+When estrogen levels drop off, the body produces less of the hyaluronic acid that is necessary for collagen production.
 Urinary incontinence is a common symptom of vaginal atrophy.

-There are quite a few types of incontinence, including:
+There are a few types of incontinence, including:

-- Overflow Incontinence – the involuntary leaking of urine while not realizing the need to urinate; and,
+- Overflow Incontinence – the involuntary leaking of urine without realizing the need to urinate

 - Overactive Bladder – when the bladder’s ability to store urine is dysfunctional, resulting in sudden urges to urinate.